13 Nov Is Oat Milk Good For You?

 WHAT IS DIPOTASSIUM PHOSPHATE IN OAT MILK?

 Dipotassium phosphate is a synthetic chemical found in some oat milks.
-It’s a preservative with no health benefits and overconsumption has been linked to kidney issues.
+It’s a preservative with no health benefits.
+Overconsumption has been linked to kidney issues.
 People with kidney disease are advised to avoid dietary phosphorus food additives as it may increase the risk of skeletal and cardiovascular disease.
 Whether or not you have kidney disease, you’re better off avoiding regular consumption of synthetic additives like dipotassium phosphate.

 IS ALPRO OAT MILK HEALTHY?